LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 If the source sequence calls `OnError`, Rx puts the task in a faulted state, using the exception supplied.

-Once you have your task, you can of course engage in all the features of the TPL such as continuations.
+Once you have your task, you can of course use all the features of the TPL such as continuations.

 ## ToEvent